May Term 2022 International Travel Courses

-Courses traveling to Asia & the Pacific Region:
+Courses traveling to Asia and the Pacific region:

 SEA 197-JPN Mt.
-Fuji, Sumo, and Samurai: from Fantasy to Reality in Japan (Kiyo Matsuyama & CoryAnne Harrigan); ECC: Global Perspective & Intercultural Communication; Preliminary cost estimate: $4,800 plus $145 passport fee, if needed.
+Fuji, Sumo, and Samurai: From Fantasy to Reality in Japan (Kiyo Matsuyama & CoryAnne Harrigan); ECC: Global Perspective & Intercultural Communication; Preliminary cost estimate: $5,000 plus $145 passport fee, if needed.
 Anticipated length of time abroad: 14 days.

 This course will help students advance from first impressions to deep impressions of Japanese culture by using the subject of tourism in Japan as a vehicle for cross-cultural understanding.
 To gain such understanding, students will share their impressions of typical cultural activities—watching Sumo wrestling, visiting shrines, attending a major fireworks festival, and visiting Mt.
 Fuji—with native Japanese students in the Global Policy Management and Communication program (similar to a U.S. Hospitality and Tourism Management program) at Yamanashi Prefectural University.
 After the exchange with YPU students, Simpson students will use the cultural insights they have gained as the basis for their final projects when they return to campus.